Fleckism/SecurityPlus/SecurityPlus/2B Threat intelligence Sources.md

 Identifying the signs of a past attack or the presence of live attack tools on a network quickly is valuable.
 However, one of the goals of using AI-backed threat intelligence is to perform predictive analysis, or threat forecasting.
 This means that the system can anticipate a particular type of attack and possibly the identity of the [[[[threat actor]]]] before the attack is fully realized.
 For example, the system tags references to a company, related IP addresses, and account names across a range of ingested data from dark web sources, web searches, social media posts, phishing email attempts, and so on.
 The analysis engine associates this "chatter" with IP addresses that it can correlate with a known adversary group.
 This gives the target advance warning that an attack is in the planning stages and more time to prepare an effective defense.

 Such concrete threat forecasting is not a proven capability of any commercial threat intelligence platform at the time of writing.
-However, predictive analysis can inform risk assessment by giving more accurate, quantified measurements of the likelihood and impact (cost) of breach-type events.
+However, predictive analysis can inform [[risk assesment]] by giving more accurate, quantified measurements of the likelihood and impact (cost) of breach-type events.